On the Limitations of Carbon-Aware Temporal and Spatial Workload Shifting in the Cloud: Objectives and Methodology

+\item \textbf{Temporal Shifting.} How much carbon reduction is possible from temporally shifting delay-tolerant batch workloads?
+How does this carbon reduction vary with workload characteristics, such as job length and slack? (\S\ref{sec:temporal}).

+\item \textbf{What-If Scenarios.} What are the benefits of combining spatial and temporal shifting, and how much carbon reduction accrues from each method?
+How does the i) ratio of migratable workload, ii) prediction error, and iii) increase in renewables impact the carbon reductions from temporal and spatial shifting? (\S\ref{sec:what-if}) \end{enumerate}

-Importantly, as we discuss in later sections, our real-world trace-driven analysis invalidates our hypothesis above. \emph{The primary finding from our analysis is that the upper bound on carbon savings from spatiotemporal workload shifting is modest, and that simple policies can yield most of the benefits.} This led to additional questions below on the implications.
+As discussed in later sections, our real-world trace-driven analysis shows that \emph{while the upper bound on carbon reduction can be substantial, there exists a significant difference between the ideal and constrained settings.} This leads to additional questions below on the implications for systems design.